SergiCarol/net2vec/README.md

 $ pip install -r Utils/requirements.txt
 ```

+**The Trained Model can be found in the Model folder**.
+It contains the trained model with 31008 steps

 ### The DataSets

-The three datasets used are for 14, 24 and 50 nodes and can be found here [DataSets](https://github.com/knowledgedefinednetworking/NetworkModelingDatasets/tree/master/datasets_v0)
+The three datasets used are for 14, 24 and 50 nodes and can be found here [DataSets](https://github.com/knowledgedefinednetworking/NetworkModelingDatasets/tree/master/datasets_v0).
+The training data contains a total of 768430000 samples, each with a different combination of routings and traffic.

 ### File structure
 The only important file structure is regarding the datasets, the datasets must be stored in a folder called nsfnet.
 So in this case the dataset structure would look like this.